Nationality: Nationality versus citizenship

-Historically, the most significant difference between a national and a citizen is that the citizen has the right to vote for elected officials, and the right to be elected.
-This distinction between full citizenship and other, lesser relationships goes back to antiquity.
-Until the 19th and 20th centuries, it was typical for only a certain percentage of people who belonged to the state to be considered as full citizens.
-In the past, a number of people were excluded from citizenship on the basis of sex, socioeconomic class, ethnicity, religion, and other factors.
-However, they held a legal relationship with their government akin to the modern concept of nationality.
+The distinction between full citizenship and lesser relationships dates back to antiquity.
+Until the 19th and 20th centuries, it was typical for only some members of a state to be full citizens.
+Many people were excluded from citizenship on the basis of sex, socioeconomic class, ethnicity, religion, and other factors.
+However, non-citizens had a legal relationship with their government akin to the modern concept of nationality.